LaBoulange/tezos-baker/README.md

 ## Prerequisites

-This code is designed to run on a x86_64 Linux platform.
+This code is designed to run on a x86_64 or AMD64 Linux platform.

 Hardware requirements:
 - 2 CPU cores